-After we have received your application and you have attended an Information Session, you will be ready to schedule an interview with a Voices for Children staff member.
+After we have received your application and you have attended an Information Session, you will be ready to schedule an interview with a New Mexico Kids Matter staff member.
 If after the interview we determine a mutual fit, you will be invited to begin training.

 You will begin training to learn how to be a successful advocate for a foster child.
 Training includes 30 hours of classroom and online training.

 At the mid-point in this training, you will be matched with an Advocate Coach who will work closely with you on your assigned case.
 They will provide information on resources and offer guidance and support throughout your Child Advocate service.